markmi/acpphint/README.md

   (avoiding SMT pair use) for the 7950X3D vs. the ThreadRipper 1950X.
 The 1950X data are from an older context.

+Later Changes
+- Adjust that *.pg to show log-QUIPS y-axis scaling.

+More Additions
+- Add some other such \*.gp files for comparison/contrast use.

 ###### [0.1.37] 2023-Dec-11          . . .
 202?-???-?? (final)
 Changes
 - Update handling of includes, generally following